Somatic Yoga Therapy Liability Insurance

 Somatic Yoga Therapy Insurance FAQs

-We know yoga instructors have a wide variety of choices for insurance today.
-When comparing your options, you need to remember this policy should be the best yoga insurance for you.
-Thinking of your unique situation, here’s a few key questions to look out for:
+When comparing your options, you need to remember that this policy should be the best fit for you and the therapeutic nature of your work.
+Thinking of your unique situation, here are a few key questions to consider: